TubaAdrienn/SZFM_2020_2_Softies/functional_specification.md

 		* By clicking on the "Back" button the user is able to go back to the description of the game's rules.

 ## Function - Requirement Compliance
 The requirements are written in the Requirement Specification.
 The games should work properly with no lags, no crashing.
 Every children should easy to operate with the games with the child-friendly display.
 The scores should save to the database.
+The platform should contain four games: 2048, Snake, Tic-Tac-Toe, Mastermind.
+The Tic-Tac-Toe should contain a two-player version and an AI version.
+All four games should show the rules for the games.

 ## Glossary
 * Desktop game: It is a type of video game played on personal computers rather than on video game consoles or arcade machine.